Finite generators for countable group actions in the Borel and Baire category settings: Introduction

-\sskip \newsub Now let $X$ be just a Borel $\Z$-space with no measure specified.
-Then by the Kolmogorov-Sinai theorem, if there exists an invariant Borel probability measure on $X$ with infinite entropy, then $X$ does not admit a finite generator.
-What happens if we remove this obstruction?
-The following question was first stated in \cite{Weiss} and restated in \cite{JKL} for an arbitrary countable group.
+Now let $X$ be just a Borel $\Z$-space with no measure specified.
+By the Kolmogorov--Sinai theorem, if there exists an invariant Borel probability measure on $X$ with infinite entropy, then $X$ does not admit a finite generator.
+Is this the only obstruction to having a finite generator?
+More precisely:

+\begin{question} If a Borel $\Z$-space $X$ does not admit any invariant Borel probability measure of infinite entropy, does it admit a finite generator? \end{question}